forged-ui/support/README.md

 ## Known Issues

 - **Windows 10 Notifications** - These do not currently work due to a bug in Electron -> https://www.electronjs.org/docs/tutorial/notifications#windows will be continuing to try and resolve this.
+- **SSL Generation** - Uses a different format to forge also creates an exception when cancelled.

 ## Anything Else?